pamolloy/docs-spectre-importer/docs/install/docker.md

 ## Run inline

+This is an alternative option.

-This command will launch the Spectre / Salt Edge importer which will then try to import everything from Spectre / Salt Edge based on the config file in `/home/james/spectre_config_file.json`.
+This command will launch the Spectre importer.
+It will try to import everything from Spectre based on the configuration file in `/home/james/spectre_config_file.json`.
 This is fully automated.
+Check it out:

 ```bash
 docker run \